Complexity of Geometric programming in the Turing model and application to nonnegative tensors: Reduction to a minimization problem on a well conditioned set

-In order to apply the ellipsoid method to the minimization of $f$, we next show that the latter problem is equivalent to the minimization of the ``altitude'' $t$ on a suitable compact convex section $K(f,R)$ of the epigraph of $f$. \begin{lemma} Assume that $R\ge 0$.
+In order to apply the ellipsoid method to the minimization of $f$, we next show that the latter problem is equivalent to the minimization of the ``altitude'' $t$ on a suitable compact convex section $K(f,R)$ of the epigraph of $f$.
+Furthermore, we show that this compact convex set is sandwitched bewteen inner and outer balls with well controlled radii. \begin{lemma} Assume that $R\ge 0$.
 Let

 Then $K(f,R)$ is a compact convex set satisfying

 Assume that $f$ is coercive, and $R$ satisfies \eqref{defR}.
 Then